sam-d-ai-assignemnt/AI-Assignment/README.md

-To run it open localhost in your browser
+To run it open localhost in your browser.
+To use localhost, you must install either XAMPP, MAMPP, LAMPP, or WAMPP, depending on your OS.
+(XAMPP works for all operating systems).
+Save AI-assignment to the folder "mysql", and AI to "htdocs".
+Then open your browser and enter www.localhost/AI/ and the webpage will open.